Beginners Guide to Food in Japan for first time visitors

 We quickly turned our anxiety into curiousity.
 Sure, we sampled a few items that we will likely not order again (I’m talking to you, horumonyaki), but we also discovered new foods and flavours that have forever changed our palate.

 Most restaurants in high traffic areas will have food photos on the menu, plastic replicas in the windows, and/or English menus; so you’ll be fine even if you can’t read, speak or understand Japanese.

 Skip ahead using the Table of Contents

-**Note – we visited Japan prior to the Covid-19 pandemic.
-Given that things are constantly changing, we recommend you do further research before your trip to Japan.
-Some restaurants in Japan may have paused the service of certain types of Japanese food that are recommended in this blog post.
+Readers note – we visited Japan prior to the Covid-19 pandemic.
+We recommend you do further research before your trip to Japan.
+Some of the Japan restaurants referenced in this blog post may have paused service, which might impact some recommendations.

 Visit the Japan travel advisory for coronavirus updates here.

 - 25 Japan travel tips for first timers

 - 50 Photos of Kyoto that will inspire you to visit